 ― J. Benson, Haiku to Live By: Life-affirming messages, to hearten your day

 Daily Habits for Happiness – How does it work?

 In his essay, A Basic Human Approach to Happiness, Br.
 David Steindl-Rast writes: “The one basic condition of the human psyche that accounts for genuine happiness is living in the now.”

 The habit of Haiku is developed on 3 virtues – gratitude, mindfulness, and discipline.

 With this practice, you start to reflect daily on small events/things that you can be grateful for.
 This practice develops mindfulness and slowly you start to live in the present moment.
-Consistent and daily practice of this philosophy brings you closer to your inner self and you start to see visible changes in your attitude towards life.
+Consistent and daily practice of this philosophy (daily habits for happiness) brings you closer to your inner self and you start to see visible changes in your attitude towards life.